 Best places to stay in Nashville in SoBro:

-🔍MORE HOTELS IN SOBRO3.
 The Gulch, trendy neighborhood with luxury accommodations

-You can find many high-rise apartments, condos; stunning street art murals, famous restaurants like Jimmy Buffett’s Margaritaville, Tavern, Avenue Bistro; commercial centers containing stores like DSW, Nordstrom Rack, or Southern Made.
+Some of the famous restaurants in the Gulch are Jimmy Buffett’s Margaritaville, Tavern, Avenue Bistro; commercial centers containing stores like DSW, Nordstrom Rack, or Southern Made.

 The Gulch is also home to some of the most popular and historic music venues in all of Nashville.
 Venues like The Station Inn, The Mercy Lounge, and The High Watt give music fans a chance to watch performances in iconic surroundings with the world’s best bluegrass, classic country, Americana and roots music,